 In the anterior part of the middle piece, the neck is present.
 The neck is narrow: It contains a proximal & distal centriole (or Basal body).

-That part of the axial filament which lies in the middle piece is surrounded by a spiral sheath made up of mitochondria.
-(Nebenkern sheath) The nuclear part of a head of spermatozoa consists of chromatin (mostly DNA) that is extremely condensed.
+That part of the axial filament which lies in the middle piece is surrounded by a spiral sheath made up of mitochondria (Nebenkern sheath).
+The nuclear part of the head of spermatozoa consists of chromatin (mostly DNA) that is extremely condensed.
 It contains a basic nature protein called Protamin.

 The middle piece (also called the energy chamber) is surrounded by spirally arranged mitochondria (Nebenkern sheath).
 Finally, the entire sperm is enclosed in a plasma membrane.

 “Oogenesis is the process of formation of female gametes.”